Barongobber/utm_connect/README.md

     php artisan serve
 ```

-You can now access the server at <http://localhost:8000> okee
+You can now access the server at <http://localhost:8000>

 ### Github branch renamed - Updating a local clone after a branch name changes